vuyisamnt/iLabAPIAssessment/README.md

 2. Open the project on visual studio 2019 community atleast
 3. Download and install Specflow on this location -> https://marketplace.visualstudio.com/items?itemName=TechTalkSpecFlowTeam.SpecFlowForVisualStudio
 4. Restart vs 2019
+5. Update the location
-5. Build the project
+6. Build the project
+7. Please update Extent Reporting path location to your location on line
-6. Click on test View tab and select Test Explorer
+8. Click on test View tab and select Test Explorer
-7. If the tests do no show on Test Explorer
+9. If the tests do no show on Test Explorer
     - Go to project Solution Explorer
     - Right click on the project
     - Select Manage NuGet Packages